 Can I Make a Personal Injury Claim if Multiple Parties Were at Fault?

 Personal injuries occur in many different ways in the state of Washington.
 In many cases, injuries occur as a result of a negligent action by one individual.
 However, it is not uncommon for injuries to occur due to the actions of more than one person or entity.
-In these cases, it may be necessary for an injury victim to file a personal injury claim against multiple parties.
+In these cases, it may be necessary for an injury victim to file a personal injury claim in Seattle against multiple parties.
 Here, we wanted to discuss how these claims would work and the steps an individual would need to take to ensure their claim is successful.

 Understanding Comparative Negligence in Washington